viranamb/user-management/README.md

  4 ways to run and test the application viz.

-   1) Running locally using maven and test by running the 'PlaylistResourceTests' integration test class.
+   1) Running the 'PlaylistResourceTests' integration test class.

-               Build : mvn clean install -Dspring.profiles.active=non-prod

-               Run locally: mvn spring-boot:run -Drun.profiles=non-prod

-   2) Running 'LaunchApplication' class as a Spring boot configuration with profile set as 'non-prod' (for reference, 'LaunchApplication.png' image has been uploaded to repo)
+   2) Running 'LaunchApplication' class as a Spring boot configuration with profile set as 'non-prod' (for reference, 'LaunchApplication.png' image has been uploaded to repo) and then test using Postman scripts (scripts have been uploaded to repo)

-   3) Running locally using maven and test by running Postman scripts (scripts have been uploaded to repo)
+   3) Running locally using maven and test by running Postman scripts

                Build : mvn clean install -Dspring.profiles.active=non-prod